 In addition, I have trained as a shamanic practitioner through the Foundation for Shamanic Studies and incorporate elements of this healing modality with those who are so inclined.
 In some cases, you may also find it helpful to explore significant or recurring dreams through dreamwork.

 Individual therapy is a unique experience.
-It is a relationship between client and therapist that involves working through challenges, reflecting upon and understanding important experiences in our lives and making meaning of them.
+It is a relationship between client and therapist that involves working through problems, reflecting upon and understanding important experiences in our lives and making meaning of them.
 It can often involve learning coping skills to handle life’s challenges.

 Psychotherapy can also be about relating to the process of growth together through the exploration of dreams, metaphor, awareness, and the relaying of stories from your life.
 Some of the problems that psychotherapy can help you with include: